 - De Rust, Oulap Country House, a top country house, in the towering Swartberg Mountains, east of Oudtshoorn, the ostrich capital in the heart of the spectacular Little Karoo

 - Plettenberg Bay, on the Garden Route, Bahia Formosa Guesthouse (no longer in operation), lies at the juncture of the South Atlantic Ocean and the Indian Ocean roughly between the East Cape and the West Cape

 - Londolozi Game Reserve, a member of Relais & Châteaux since the early 1990’s

-Our travel agent was Ivor Bloom, a graduate of the University of the Witwatersrand in South Africa, with Copley Travel, Boston: firstname.lastname@example.org.
+Our travel agent was Ivor Bloom, a graduate of the University of the Witwatersrand in South Africa, President, Copley Travel, A Member of the Tzell Travel Group, Boston: firstname.lastname@example.org.